 She shrugged.
 "As far as we know.
 The state police will go over the site – our job is over when the fire is out.
 I think they're supposed to start tomorrow."
 She looked up at me with a sly, conspiratorial glance.
 "Is your boss investigating the fire?
 Or the death?
 Or both?"

 I shrugged.
 "That's the sort of high-level strategic planning that hasn't been shared with the staff, at least not yet.
 As far as I know, she's mostly focused on writing her book."

 I nodded.
 "Which might be about Marvel Phillips."

 She had teased me about this before – trying to get me to admit what everybody in town seemed to have figured out – the subject of the book my employer was writing.

 I looked around one last time, and checked my watch.
-It was nearly six, and I was having trouble convincing myself that I needed to go all the way to Sunshine Housewares today.
+It was nearly six o'clock, and I was having trouble convincing myself that I needed to go all the way to Sunshine Housewares today.
 As much as I enjoyed walking, I was feeling that I was reaching my quota of steps for the day.

 I considered going downstairs and out to the nearest pay phone, to see if my employer had a different idea of my priorities.
 But then I heard a telephone ringing in the store below me.
 It was answered, there was some muffled conversation, and then Millie's head popped up through the trapdoor again.